-Instructor: Stephen Snobelen
+Instructor: Stephen Snobelen Format: Lecture/Seminar

-Format: Lecture/Seminar

-Crosslisting: CTMP 3201.03, RELS 3201.03
+Crosslisting: CTMP 3201.03, RELS 3201.03, HIST 3076.03

 For information on the Sir John William Dawson Essay Prize in Science and Religion, please see "VI.
-Prizes" on page 144.
+Prizes" on page 158.

-HSTC 3205.03: Natural Knowledge, Human Nature and Power: Francis Bacon and the Renaissance Modern Western culture draws close connections between three facets of human experience: a) our knowledge of nature; b) our visions of what it is to be human; and c) power, or the political, social and technological means by which we relate the first two: nature and human nature.
+HSTC 3205.03: Knowledge is Power: Francis Bacon and the Birth of Modernity

+Modern Western culture draws close connections between three facets of human experience: a) our knowledge of nature; b) our visions of what it is to be human; and c) power, or the political, social and technological means by which we relate the first two: nature and human nature.
 The Renaissance period (roughly 1400-1630) was highly influential in laying the foundations for such modern connections, even as it seems to us to be a period rather different from our own.
 We will examine those connections in an exploration primarily of the works of Francis Bacon (1561-1626).